codetalkio/codethoughts.io/posts/2020-04-05-common-json-patterns-in-haskell-rust-and-javascript.md

 --> Household { {- Full Household object... -} }
 ```

+Pretty neat.
+Note that the lack of spacing in `house{owner` is intentional.

 **Rust:**
 ```rust
 let new_ariel = Person { id: 4, firstname: "New Ariel".to_string(), lastname: "Swanson".to_string() };